samw0907/PreyLangCambodia/README.md

 The project is built to demonstrate geospatial workflows directly relevant to forest restoration monitoring and carbon certification contexts.
 Prey Lang is subject to documented illegal logging pressure, making it a meaningful test case for the kind of pixel-level forest health monitoring used in nature-based carbon project verification.

-This project is part of a portfolio of geospatial scripting work.
-Prior projects covering SAR-based flood extent mapping and Baltic Sea algal bloom analysis using rasterio, GeoPandas and the CDSE API are available at [github.com/samw0907](https://github.com/samw0907).

 ---

 ## Study Area